abergs/OwinFriendlyExceptions/README.md

 # Owin Friendly Exceptions Middleware

 A middleware that can translate exceptions into nice http resonses.
+This allows you to throw meaningfull exceptions from your framework, business code or other middlewares and translate the exceptions to nice and friendly http responses.

 ## Installation